What is Auditing?

 - Evaluate all the information systems to secure company data.

-- Ensure that procedure complies with specific law, policies, and standards.
+- Ensure that procedure complies with specific laws, policies, and standards.

 7) Value for Money Audit

-In a Value for money audit, the auditor will assess whether the use of resources and funds is at the economy, Efficiency, and effectiveness against the company’s set objectives, vision, purpose, and mission statement.
+In a Value money audit, the auditor will assess whether the use of resources and funds is economy, Efficiency, and effective against the company’s set objectives, vision, purpose, and mission statement.

-- Economic: This checks that inputs are procured at the lowest possible rates so by decreasing the overall costs, the auditor will check and cross verify that all information used in the process is procured at the lowest possible market rates.
+- Economic: This checks that inputs are procured at the lowest possible rates.
+By decreasing the overall costs, the auditor will check and cross-verify that all information used in the process is procured at the lowest possible market rates.